dflemstr/canbus-sensor-board/README.md

   * Install `probe-rs`, a CLI for connecting to debug probes, with `cargo install probe-rs`.
   * Install `flip-link`, a meta-linker that puts the stack at the end of embedded memory, using `cargo install flip-link`.
+  * Optionally update the `DEFAULT_CAN_ID` variable in `src/main.rs` if you want to change the CAN bus ID of the board without having to send it a command later.

 Flash using a debug probe (easiest):